 Although you cannot purchase or trade Verge on Coinbase, the exchange has infact enabled the feature to check the price movement of the asset; that link can be found here.[/su_list]

-Plus500 offers trading and financial services for a plethora of different assets including commodities, currencies, and now more recently cryptocurrencies.
-The exchange is primarily used in Australia due to the fact that it has been disabled in other parts of the globe (US, UK, and a few others).
+Plus500 is a CFD broker offering CFD trading and financial services for a plethora of different assets including forex, stocks, commodities, options, and indices and cryptocurrencies.
+The broker is primarily used in Australia and the UK due to the fact that it has been disabled in other parts of the globe (US, and a few others).
 Plus500 offers a range of different trading vehicles for cryptocurrencies through the form of CFDs, however, at the moment Verge is not supported.

 Plus500 has been pushing the boundaries for assets that it has listed for quite some time, so the possibility that the exchange adds Verge to this list of growing cryptocurrencies that can be traded on the platform is definitely not out of the question.